pretix/pretix/doc/api/resources/checkinlists.rst

 .. http:get:: /api/v1/organizers/(organizer)/events/(event)/checkinlists/(list)/positions/(id)/

    Returns information on one order position, identified by its internal ID.
-   The result format is the same as the :ref:`order-position-resource`, with one important difference: the ``checkins`` value will only include check-ins for the selected list.
+   The result is the same as the :ref:`order-position-resource`, with the following differences:

+   * The ``checkins`` value will only include check-ins for the selected list.

+   * An additional boolean property ``require_attention`` will inform you whether either the order or the item have the ``checkin_attention`` flag set.

+   * If ``attendee_name`` is empty, it will automatically fall back to values from a parent product or from invoice addresses.

    **Instead of an ID, you can also use the ``secret`` field as the lookup parameter.**